Weka2015-Projects/eda-sim-front/README.md

 Live version: https://enspiral-sim-academy.firebaseapp.com/

 React JS for a the view layer.

 Redux for state.

 Immutable for Immutability.

-Koa for CRUD on backend
+Koa for CRUD on backend.

 Postgres for SQL database and storage.

-Firebase used for Frontend hosting and deployment Heroku for backend deployment
+Firebase used for Frontend hosting and deployment.

+Heroku for backend deployment.

 Koa-CORS for cross origin resource sharing - currently not working on live version, does work on localhost.

 ## Creators